Flu vaccination during pregnancy

 Influenza, a potentially deadly disease, is estimated to result in between 1,500 and 3,500 deaths and more than 18,000 hospitalisations every year in Australia (1).
 When it comes to pregnant women, the risk of hospitalisation with H1N1 influenza as compared with non-pregnant women increases five times (2).

 During pregnancy, the immune system is gravely repressed, leading to increased chances of one getting the flu.
-Therefore, pregnant women are at greater risk of having austere complications from the virus as influenza infection increases the risk of premature birth, sub-optimal foetal growth and stillbirth.
+Therefore, pregnant women are at greater risk of having austere complications from the virus as influenza infection increases the risk of premature birth, suboptimal foetal growth and stillbirth.
 Fortunately, maternal flu vaccination offers protection against these complications (3,4,5), and pregnant women are eligible for free vaccination under the National Immunisation Program.
-Pregnant women are advised to seek the vaccination, especially if they fall under the category of more than one at-risk group.
+Pregnant women are advised to have the flu shot, especially if they fall under the category of more than one at-risk group.

 Flu vaccination during pregnancy: Pregnant Women are the most vulnerable risk group